juspay/nixos-unified-template/README.md

 ## Details

-The configuration repo has `flake.nix` file in the current directory and a `./home/default.nix` file containing the home-manager configuration that you can review.
+The configuration repo has `flake.nix` file in the current directory and some `./nix/modules/home/*.nix` files containing the home-manager configuration that you can review.
 It also has a [justfile](https://github.com/casey/just), which provides a set of recipes analogous to Make targets to interact with the nix flake.

 You can then execute `nix develop`, to ensure you are in the development shell with [just](https://github.com/casey/just) installed, followed by `just run` to activate this configuration in your `$HOME`.
 On most systems you are likely to experience at least one of the issues mentioned below in [Troubleshooting](#troubleshooting).
 A more complete sequence might be
 <details>